Introduction

 This article is for the eSignature product, Papersign.
 For similar features in Paperform, see the Pre-filling and Answer Piping Guides.

-Many documents will need to be sent out over and over again for agreements with different parties, with minimal changes between each version.
+If you often send out agreements or contracts, chances are you often send out the same document over and over again to different parties.
+Using Papersign Templates, you’ll never have to edit a document line-by-line again!
 In this guide, you will learn how to set up a document so that it can easily be used as a template for future agreements.

 The guide will cover:

-• Setting up document variables, which can be changed for each version of the agreement.
+• How to set up document variables, which can be changed for each version of the agreement.

-• Connecting text fields to signer attributes, so that the fields are automatically pre-filled with each signer's information.
+• How to connect text fields to signer attributes so that the fields are automatically pre-filled with each signer's information.

-• Dynamically "piping" attributes and variables onto the document as read-only text.
+• How to dynamically "pipe" attributes and variables onto the document as read-only text.

-With these features configured, you will never have to edit the document line-by-line again.
-When you're ready to send it out to the next party, simply copy the original document, enter the new signer info and variables from the right-hand menu, and the entire document will be updated automatically—ready to send.
+With these features configured, you’ll be able to edit all the relevant details in one place and not have to worry that you’ve missed anything.
+When it’s time to send the agreement to another party, simply copy the template and enter the new signers’ info and variables in the configuration panel.
+The entire document will be updated automatically—ready to send!

 Setting documents up this way also prepares them for our Paperform to Papersign integration, which lets you fully automate document generation and signature requests based on web form submissions.